 - Understand and apply the concepts, techniques and tools of open source and social media investigations;

-- Gain practical exposure to analyze cases of terrorist financing;
+- Gain practical exposure to analyse cases of terrorist financing.

 A criminal intelligence analysis training course hosted by the Bangladesh Police Force in 2018 brought together more than 20 counter-terrorism and intelligence officials from nine countries.
 It looked at the methodologies for the prevention, detection and investigation of terrorism and related transnational crime.